-By Olivia Fitzpatrick.
-Last updated 3rd September 2021.
+By Jo Jeffries.
+Last updated 12th September 2022.
 If you’ve suffered an injury or were made ill because of an accident that was caused by somebody else, then you might be entitled to compensation for the harm you have suffered.
-If you’re looking for accident claims solicitors covering Northampton, you should find this guide useful.
+If you’re looking for accident claims solicitors covering Northampton, you should find this guide useful. we explain that if you’re looking for Northampton solicitors, you dont’ have to restrict your search to local solicitors.
+Plus, we show how our No Win No Fee solicitors could assist you with a claim.
+In this guide, we’ll provide examples of the types of claims that could be made including road traffic accident claims, assault claims and accident at work claims for preventable injuries.

 Our panel of accident claims solicitors can help you make a personal injury claim on a no win no fee basis even though they’re not based in your area (see our FAQs for more details on this).
 If you’d like to begin an accident claim right away, then please call 0800 073 8801 for a free, no-obligation, assessment.
 We also offer free accident claims advice if you’re not sure whether you’ll be able to begin a claim or not.